iCliniq Logo

 2. CapOx every three weeks for four cycles (total three months of t/t) is the second option.

-3. MSI testing will not give additional information in high-risk cases as we are already treating with doublet treatment.
-But I would recommend doing it for a different purpose as it can act as a screening test for three percent of cases of hereditary colon cancer.
+3. MSI testing will not give additional information in high-risk cases, as we are already treating with doublet treatment.
+But I would recommend doing it for a different purpose, as it can act as a screening test for three percent of cases of hereditary colon cancer.

 4. What is the purpose behind doing NGS in stage 2 intestinal cancer?

 Treatment is not decided as per NGS, so NGS is not recommended for deciding treatment.
-If you are doing it as a part of genetic testing for hereditary cancer because of positive family history, you should do it.
+If you are doing it as a part of genetic testing for hereditary cancer because of a positive family history, you should do it.

-Treatment plan
+Treatment plan:

 The treatment advised is adjuvant chemotherapy with FolFOX for six months or CapOX for three months.